Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Introduction

+So far, there exist only networks that are designed for particular types of manifolds, such as (products of) spaces of constant curvature~\citep{bachmann2020constant,zhu2020graph, sun2022self,deng2023fmgnn} or spaces of SPD matrices~\citep{huang2017riemannian,ju2023graph,zhao2023modeling}, and these architectures cannot deal with \textit{general} manifold-valued features.

+This paper presents a GNN architecture that can work with data from \textit{any} Riemannian manifold for which geodesics can be efficiently approximated.
+Contrary to existing GNNs, it can thus also be applied to other feature manifolds than spheres, hyperbolic spaces, and SPD matrices, such as rotation matrices and shape spaces.
+The practical advantages of the network are demonstrated through two classification experiments.
+Remarkably, our networks outperform state-of-the-art methods, while being more generally applicable than their manifold-specific counterparts.

-In this paper, we present a GNN architecture that can work with data from any Riemannian manifold for which geodesics can be efficiently approximated.
-The core element is a convolution-type layer that discretizes \textit{graph diffusion in manifolds}.
-We thereby utilize a link between convolution and diffusion processes that has already successfully been used by GNNs for Euclidean data~\cite{atwood2016diffusion, li2018diffusion, gasteiger2019diffusion}.
-Combined with an explicit solution scheme for the diffusion equation, the \emph{new diffusion layer} exhibits the same local aggregation of features that makes convolution layers so successful~\cite{bronstein2021geometric}.
-Furthermore, it is equivariant under node permutations as well as isometric transformations of the feature space and, thus, preserves the symmetries inherent to both the base and feature domains.
-Both properties hold at least approximately for many relationships that deep learning techniques intend to preserve~\cite{bronstein2021geometric}.
-Indeed, with our layer, we can build networks that are not disturbed, for example, by permutations of a graph's nodes (symmetry of the base domain) or different feature representations (symmetry of the feature/signal domain).
-To the best of our knowledge, our layers are the first GNN layers for manifolds that exhibit equivariance under isometries.
+The core element of our architecture is a convolution-type layer that discretizes \textit{graph diffusion in manifolds}.
+We thereby utilize a link between convolution and diffusion processes that GNNs have successfully used for Euclidean data~\citep{atwood2016diffusion, li2018diffusion, gasteiger2019diffusion}.
+Combined with an explicit solution scheme for the diffusion equation, the \emph{new diffusion layer} exhibits the same local aggregation of features that makes convolution layers so successful~\citep{bronstein2021geometric}.
+Furthermore, it is equivariant under node permutations and the feature space isometries.
+These properties (approximately) hold for many relationships that deep learning techniques are intended to capture~\citep{bronstein2021geometric} and have been found to benefit the learning~\citep{satorras2021n,unke2021se,gerken2023geometric,yang2023alphafold2}.
+To the best of our knowledge, we are the first to develop GNN layers for manifolds that exhibit equivariance under isometries.

+Existing models~\citep{kipf2017semisupervised,bronstein2021geometric,sharp2022diffusionnet,dai2021hyperbolic} can account for the non-Euclidean structure of the domain (that is, graphs or surfaces); however, except in very special cases, they fail to exploit the regularities of the co-domain.
+Being faithful to the geometry of both provides a strong inductive bias and enables novel feature designs that diverge considerably from previous methodologies.
+In our experiments, we demonstrate that our model improves performance by utilizing feature manifolds beyond constant or non-positive curvature spaces and by employing novel embedding strategies for abstract graphs made possible by feature symmetry equivariance.

-Additionally, we propose a novel \textit{tangent multilayer perceptron} that can be seen as a generalization of a fully-connected multilayer perceptron to manifolds, including nonlinearities between layers.
+In addition to the diffusion layer, we propose a novel \textit{tangent multilayer perceptron} that can be seen as a generalization of a fully connected multilayer perceptron to manifolds, including nonlinearities between layers.
 It shares the symmetries of the diffusion layer.